 Types of Interpersonal Violence

 Safety planning is an essential tool when dealing with relationship abuse of any kind.
-A safety plan is a personalized, practical plan that can help you avoid dangerous situations and know the best way to react when you're in danger.
+A safety plan is personalized practical plan that can help you when confronted with dangerous situations and know the best way to react when you're in danger.

-- Prefer pen and paper?
-Download Love is Respect's College Safety Planning Guide.
+Download Love is Respect's College Safety Planning Guide here.